dwjohnston/testing_with_jest/README.md

 export default new MyModule();
 ```

-This lets you mutate the functions to your heart's content when testing, and you reset it, you can just declare a new object.
+This lets you mutate the functions to your heart's content when testing, and to reset it, you can just instantiate a new object.